Ali Akbar Aboutorabi Fard: Marriage

-Before the Islamic Revolution
+Before the Iranian Revolution

 Devotees of Islam

 He attended the ceremony for the Devotees of Islam and was a spectator at their gatherings when he was a teenager.

 Uprising of 15 Khordad

-Abutorabi also was beaten when police rushed to the Feyziyeh School in the June 5, 1963 (15 Khordad) demonstrations in Iran.
+Abutorabi also was beaten when police rushed to the Feyziyeh School in the 5 June 1963 (15 Khordad) demonstrations in Iran.

 Migration to Najaf

-Following the suppression of 1963 uprising and Imam Khomeini's exile to Najaf, he moved to Najaf and attended classes of Imam Khomeini and other clerics.
+Following the suppression of 1963 uprising and Khomeini's exile to Najaf, he moved to Najaf and attended classes of Khomeini and other clerics.
 To travel to Najaf, he went to Basra secretly through Khorramshahr's port and then traveled to Najaf.

 Arrest

-In 1970, Aboutorabi and his wife and children returned to Iran on the pretext of meeting the family, with Imam Khomeini's statement about Ayatollah Saeedi, who was killed in SAVAK's prison, embedded in his suitcase.
-Pahlavi regime's security forces, who were awaiting Imam Khomeini's reaction about Ayatollah Saeedi's death, strongly controlled the Khosravi border crossing.
+In 1970, Aboutorabi and his wife and children returned to Iran on the pretext of meeting family, with Khomeini's statement about Ayatollah Saeedi, who was killed in a SAVAK prison, embedded in his suitcase.
+Pahlavi regime's security forces, who were awaiting Khomeini's reaction about Ayatollah Saeedi's death, strongly controlled the Khosravi border crossing.
 They therefore arrested Aboutorabi when he was crossing the border, and took him to SAVAK station in Kermanshah when they found the statements.
 He was moved to Tehran one day later.

 The cunning of Aboutorabi in dealing with SAVAK interrogators and normal response to questions, led to be not very long his prison term, though SAVAK officials were not convinced.
 Six months later, after much torture and harassment, Aboutorabi was released from prison.

 After release

 He tried to go to Najaf after his release, but he did not succeed.
 So he continued his political struggle in Iran and organized an armed struggle along with Seyyed Ali Andarzgo.
 They were repeatedly prosecuted by SAVAK, but they maintained a high level of secrecy to the extent that very little of these activities has been recorded.
 Aboutorabi's control operation was codenamed “Saghar” meaning goblet.
 With the spread of Islamic Revolution, SAVAK had no opportunity to arrest him.

-During Islamic Revolution, he was commander of group of people who seized Sa'dabad Palace and protected the facility in the palace until delivered to competent authorities.
+During the Iranian Revolution, he was the commander of a group of people who seized and protected Sa'dabad Palace until it was delivered to the new authorities.

-He in collaboration with his brother, Hojatoleslam Sayyed Mohammad Aboutorabi, played important role in seizing of Qazvin Army garrison and prevented from leaving weapons and war equipment.
-He had a close relationship with Mohammad-Ali Rajai, Mohammad Beheshti, and Ali Khamenei, and participated the welcoming committee on the arrival of Imam Khomeini in Iran.
+He, in collaboration with his brother Hojatoleslam Sayyed Mohammad Aboutorabi, played an important role in seizing the Qazvin Army garrison and the securing of weapons and war equipment.
+He had a close relationship with Mohammad-Ali Rajai, Mohammad Beheshti, and Ali Khamenei, and participated in the welcoming committee on the arrival of Khomeini in Iran.